Decorating a Christmas tree with ribbon is both a classic and traditional style to choose for your festive decor this year.

 If you can get your hands on some wired ribbon all you would need to do is curl the ribbon and the wire will hold the shape.

-Then you secure the top of the ribbon at the top with the tree, hooking a branch to secure it if you have an artificial tree.
-If not you can use wire or ornament hooks to hook the ribbon to a real tree branch.
+Then secure the top of the ribbon at the top with the tree, hooking a branch to secure it if you have an artificial tree.
+If not you can use a florist’s wire or ornament hooks to hook the ribbon to a real tree branch.

-When you reach the end, you can hide the ends by attaching the ribbon to the bottom of the tree by wrapping any extra to a branch that’s not visible.
+When you reach the end, you can hide the ends by attaching the ribbon to the bottom of the tree by wrapping any extra to a branch that is not visible.

-If you’re using a long stretch you need to secure the top by hooking the ribbon to a branch to secure it.
+If you are using a long stretch of ribbon you need to secure the top by hooking the ribbon to a branch.